Jun 2011

-Last week I went to Stanford for the Digital Humanities 2011 international conference.
-This is arguably the most important event for researchers and academics who employ digital methods to tackle questions and problems normally associated to 'humanities' disciplines.
-In this blog post I will start by summarising the things I was invited to talk about; then in the near future I'll try to integrate this article with other reflections and pointers to interesting materials I ran into at the conference.
+Last week I attended the Digital Humanities 2011 international conference at Stanford.
+This is arguably the most important event for researchers and academics who employ digital methods to tackle questions and problems normally associated with 'humanities' disciplines.
+In this blog post, I'll start by summarizing the things I was invited to talk about, and in the near future I'll try to integrate this article with other reflections and pointers to interesting materials I encountered at the conference.

-I had two papers, one by myself and one with Matteo Romanello, a bright PhD student at DDH whom I'm co-supervising (well sort of.. since the college hasn't formally recognized me in that role yet).
+I presented two papers: one by myself and one with Matteo Romanello, a talented PhD student at DDH whom I'm co-supervising (well, sort of—the college hasn't formally recognized me in that role yet).

 The first paper is about DJFacet, a faceted search engine I created and already discussed elsewhere, so I won't bore you with the technical details here.
 The aspect of it I discussed at the conference deals with the specific employment of DJFacet with complex humanities databases.

-DJFacet lets you easily build a search interface consisting of many entry point (facets); in particular, thanks to the availability of an advanced functionality called 'pivoting' it is possible to switch the main perspective of a search dynamically (that is, the main result type you're searching for) while still keeping the search parameters previously chosen.
-This means for example that when searching for 'people' using facets such as 'surname' or 'age', you could change the result type to 'documents' and keep using the same 'surname' or 'age' facets.
-This is made possible by the implicit connection existing in the database between, for example, the objects of type 'people' and the objects of type 'document' (eg, 'authors of').
+DJFacet lets you easily build a search interface consisting of many entry points (facets).
+In particular, thanks to an advanced functionality called 'pivoting', it's possible to switch the main perspective of a search dynamically (that is, the main result type you're searching for) while still keeping the search parameters previously chosen.
+This means, for example, that when searching for 'people' using facets such as 'surname' or 'age', you could change the result type to 'documents' and keep using the same 'surname' or 'age' facets.
+This is made possible by the implicit connections existing in the database between, for example, objects of type 'people' and objects of type 'document' (e.g., 'authors of').

-However, despite the fact that this approach proved to be, from the logical and computational point of view, completely feasible, it also opened up a number of research questions from the point of view of the meaning of these multifaceted searches across different results types.
-In other words, we realized that often the accumulation of filters ontologically distant from each other could be hardly translated by the end user into real-world questions; analogously, the opposite may happen, in so far as simple type of searches may be impeded by the highly structured architecture of a faceted browser.
-The paper attempted to address these problems and provide some initial solutions to them.
-Here're the slides:
+However, despite the fact that this approach proved to be completely feasible from the logical and computational points of view, it also opened up a number of research questions regarding the meaning of these multifaceted searches across different result types.
+In other words, we realized that the accumulation of filters ontologically distant from each other could often be difficult for end users to translate into real-world questions.
+Conversely, simple types of searches may be impeded by the highly structured architecture of a faceted browser.
+The paper attempted to address these problems and provide some initial solutions.
+Here are the slides:

 DH11: Browsing Highly Interconnected Humanities Databases Through Multi-Result Faceted Browsers